 Main collaborators: Brian Tilston Smith (AMNH), Glenn Seeholzer (AMNH), Haw Chuan Lim (USNM), Alex Aleixo (MPEG), Camila Ribas (INPA), Robb Brumfield (LSU)

 Speciation is well characterized in a few systems, mostly in the Temperate Zone.
 However, speciation may progress quite differently in lineages in the world’s tropical regions, the engines of most new species diversity.
 I use population genomic, phenotypic, behavioral, and ecological data to characterize speciation in tropical bird lineages.
 I also conduct comparative studies across regions to assess how the process of speciation varies in distinct geographic or taxonomic contexts.
-This research is critical to evaluate whether current understanding of speciation is of general importance.
+This research is critical to evaluate whether current understanding of speciation is of general applicability.

 Papers: Harvey et al. 2017, Lim et al. 2017, Smith et al. 2017, Smith et al. 2014